AI Discovery

 What gets discovered

-The continuous scanner (internal/inventory/ai_discovery.go) classifies every signal into one of the categories below.
-The on-demand CLI fills in connector-specific metadata for the same categories.
+The continuous scanner (internal/inventory/ai_discovery.go) classifies every signal into one of the wire categories below. agent discover is a separate, connector-focused local inventory; the gateway-backed agent usage command renders these continuous-discovery signals.

 CategoryWhat it surfaces